-THOUGHT LEADER, SPEAKER, AND SUSTAINABILITY STRATEGIST ENGAGING STAKEHOLDERS ON SOLUTIONS FOR PEOPLE, PROFIT, AND PLANET
+THOUGHT LEADER, SPEAKER, AND SUSTAINABILITY STRATEGIST ENGAGING STAKEHOLDERS ON SOLUTIONS FOR PEOPLE, PLANET, AND PROFIT

 LINCOLN SARNOFF CONSULTING

-Rachel Lincoln Sarnoff has 20+ years of experience creating nuanced communications, development, and operational strategies for mission-driven brands and organizations, with a special focus on sustainability, circular economy, and zero waste.
-Clients past and present include Alume BioSciences, Circulate Capital, CA Coastkeeper Alliance’s plastic microfibers project, Environmental Working Group (EWG), FullCycle Fund, Give + Take swap retail, Lonely Whale’s Ocean Heroes Boot Camp, Paskho sustainable travel apparel by Patrick Robinson, and Sean Penn’s “The Human Experiment” documentary, among others.
+Rachel Lincoln Sarnoff has extensive experience creating nuanced sustainability, communications, development, and operational strategies for mission-driven brands and organizations, with a special focus on circular economy and zero waste.
+Clients past and present include Alume BioSciences, California Coastkeeper Alliance’s plastic microfibers project, Circulate Capital, Cloverly, Environmental Working Group (EWG), FullCycle Fund, Give + Take swap retail, Lonely Whale’s Ocean Heroes Boot Camp, Paskho sustainable travel apparel by Patrick Robinson, and Sean Penn’s “The Human Experiment” documentary, among others.

 A team and thought leader who incentivizes stakeholders to drive progress, Rachel was Executive Director of ocean conservation non-profit the 5 Gyres Institute.
 Under her leadership, the organization received special consultative status with the United Nations Economic and Social Council and established educational, science and advocacy campaigns in the United States, The Philippines and Indonesia.

 As a journalist and founder of EcoStiletto and MommyGreenest.com, and the former Executive Director of Healthy Child Healthy World, Rachel appeared on the “Today Show" and "CNN,” among others, and authored The Big List of Things That Suck and The Mommy Greenest Guide to Pregnancy, Birth & Beyond.